antronerds/r2-tutorials/docs/One_Gene_View.md

 ----------
 ![](_static/images/R2d2_logo.png)**Did you know that the 'Adjustable settings' panel is available under most graphs and analysis results in R2?**

-> *Just scroll down the page to find the Adjustable settings box with options to adjust the settings of the analysis or to adjust the looks of the graph. **Don't forget to press the Adjust Settings** button at the bottom of the panel in order for your changes to take effect!*
+> *Just scroll down the page to find the Adjustable settings box with options to adjust the settings of the analysis or to adjust the looks of the graph. **Don't forget to press the Submit** button at the bottom of the panel in order for your changes to take effect!*